In the midst of life

 I also let my students know, without making a big production of the details, that I won’t be doing my regular office hours, let alone the extra ones I had promised them for help with the midterm.
 My TAs—who, let me just say now, have been absolutely stellar through all of this—were adding extra office hours and would make themselves available to anyone who wanted to meet with them, not just students in their own sections.

 The texts have been more and more dire.
 Someone from hospice has been by; the plan is to move Mom to a hospice in Murfreesboro tomorrow, Thursday.
-Waiting in the Nashville airport, I try to plug away at the midterm without any great success.
+Waiting at the airport in DC, I try to plug away at the midterm without any great success.
 But on the flight I manage to write out some decent questions longhand, and I arrive in Nashville with about a third of the exam written.
 I’m going to be cutting it close.

 I pick up my rental car and drive straight to the hospital in Franklin.
 The rest of the family is there: my father, my sister and brother-in-law, and my two nieces and one nephew.
 (Technically, he’s my niece’s husband, but I’ve never thought of him as an in-law.
 He’s my nephew.)
 Mom looks ashen.
 She has been asleep all day, and the doctors have made it clear that she has only a few days at most.